 Secured personal loans offer an effective means of meeting your financial goals, but they also come with risks.
 Knowing how they work and what they entail helps you decide if this method of borrowing money is right for you.

 Ready to get started?
 SuperMoney compiled lists of the top lenders for every type of loan.
+If you need a personal loan, check out our list of best personal loan lenders.
 If you have equity in your home, consider a HELOC.
 If you own your own vehicle, compare these auto title loan lenders.
-If you need fast cash and own neither of the above, try a payday lender.

 And before taking out a secured loan, it’s worth finding out what unsecured personal loan offers you qualify for.
 With SuperMoney’s automated loan engine, answer a few simple questions to receive a list of prequalification offers.
 It’s easy, and the process won’t hurt your credit.